Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond: Numerical Results

 \section{Numerical Results}

 With the setup introduced in the previous section, we now focus on the numerical impact of the threshold logarithms in the rapidity distribution.
-We focus on $13$ TeV LHC with \texttt{CT14} as our default PDF choice which is used through the \texttt{LHAPDF6} \cite{Buckley:2014ana} interface.
+We focus on $13$ TeV LHC with \texttt{CT14} as our default PDF choice which is used through the \texttt{LHAPDF6} \cite{Buckley:2014ana} interface.\footnote{ The fixed order results for $b\bar{b}H$ rapidity at NNLO are available with \texttt{CT14} PDF set from \cite{Mondini:2021nck}.} The fixed order results are obtained from \cite{Mondini:2021nck} using the N-jettiness slicing method \cite{Boughezal:2015dva,Gaunt:2015pea} as implemented in MCFM \cite{Campbell:1999ah,Campbell:2015qma,Boughezal:2016wmq}.
 The strong coupling is taken through the corresponding PDF sets.
 At the third order we evolve the strong coupling using four-loop QCD beta function \cite{Gross:1973id,Politzer:1973fx,Caswell:1974gg,Jones:1974mm,Egorian:1978zx,Tarasov:1980au,Larin:1993tp,vanRitbergen:1997va,Czakon:2004bu,Baikov:2016tgj,Herzog:2017ohr,Luthe:2017ttg} for which we set the initial condition as $\als(m_Z) = 0.118$ where $m_Z = 91.1876$ GeV is the $Z$ boson mass.
 We set the Higgs mass to be $m_H = 125$ GeV.
 The central scale choice for this process is taken as $(\mur^c,\muf^c) = (1, 1/4)m_H$ GeV.
-The choice of the low $\muf$ scale is done following the observation in \cite{Maltoni:2003pn} to minimize the effect of large collinear logarithms which appear at $\muf \sim m_H/4$.
-The Yukawa coupling is also evolved through RGE using 4-loop mass anomalous dimensions with bottom mass $m_b(m_b) = 4.18$ GeV.
+The choice of the low $\muf^c$ scale is done following the observation in \cite{Maltoni:2003pn} to minimize the effect of large collinear logarithms which appear at $\muf^c \sim m_H/4$.
+The Yukawa coupling is also evolved through renormalisation group equation using 4-loop mass anomalous dimensions with bottom mass $m_b(m_b) = 4.18$ GeV.
 The required mass anomalous dimensions are collected in the appendix\app{App:YUKAWA-RUNNING}.
-To have an estimation of the residual scale uncertainties we follow the standard seven-point scale variations around the central scale choice stated above, with the restriction $1/2\leq \mur/\muf \leq 2$.
+To have an estimation of the residual scale uncertainties we follow the standard seven-point scale variations around the central scale choice stated above, with the restriction $1/2\leq (\mur/\mur^c)/(\muf/\muf^c) \leq 2$.
+This amounts to seven configurations for the scale $(\mur,\muf)$.
+For each bin, the uncertainty envelope is obtained by considering the maximum and minimum deviations from the central scale choice.
+Note that the scale variation also includes the scale dependence as arising from the Yukawa running in the $\overline{\text{MS}}$ scheme.
 The double Mellin inversion in \eq{eq:master-matched} is performed with an in house code which we also interface to \texttt{LHAPDF6} as well as to \texttt{Cuba} \cite{Hahn:2004fe,Hahn:2014fua} for the final integration.
 Accordingly we chose the contour in \eq{eq:master-matched} as $c_1=c_2 =1.9$ and $\phi_1 = 3\pi/4$ and $\phi_2$ given in the previous section.

 We further define the following perturbative quantities in order to assess the higher order effects.
 We define the ratios $K$-factor and $R$-factor \cite{Das:2019bxi,Das:2020gie,Das:2020pzo} corresponding to the fixed order and resummed order respectively as,